- Search The Registry

 - My Account

-*On this date in 1763, the Treaty of Paris was signed.
-Also known as the Treaty of 1763, was signed by the kingdoms of Great Britain, France and Spain, with Portugal in agreement, after Great Britain and Prussia's victory over France and Spain during the Seven Years' War.
+*On this date, in 1763, the Treaty of Paris was signed.
+Also known as the Treaty of 1763, it was signed by the kingdoms of Great Britain, France, and Spain, with Portugal in agreement, after Great Britain and Prussia's victory over France and Spain during the Seven Years' War.

-The signing of the treaty formally ended the Seven Years' War, known as the French and Indian War in the North America and marked the beginning of an era of British dominance outside Europe.
-Great Britain and France each returned much of the territory that they had captured during the war, but Great Britain gained much of France's possessions in North America.
+The treaty's signing formally ended the Seven Years' War, known as the French and Indian War in North America.
+It marked the beginning of an era of British dominance outside Europe.
+Great Britain and France each returned much of the territory they had captured during the war, but Great Britain gained much of France's possessions in North America.
 Additionally, Great Britain agreed to protect Roman Catholicism in the New World.
 The treaty did not involve Prussia and Austria as they signed a separate agreement, the Treaty of Hubertusburg, five days later.

 The Treaty of Paris gave Britain the east side of the Mississippi (including Baton Rouge, Louisiana, which was to be part of the British territory of West Florida).
-New Orleans, on the east side, remained in French hands (albeit temporarily).
-The Mississippi River corridor in what is now Louisiana was later reunited following the Louisiana Purchase in 1803 and the Adams–Onís Treaty in 1819.
+On the east side, New Orleans remained in French hands (albeit temporarily).
+The Mississippi River corridor in what is now Louisiana was reunited following the Louisiana Purchase in 1803 and the Adams–Onís Treaty in 1819.